hyperspy/hyperspy/doc/user_guide/signal.rst

     >>> s.change_dtype(complex)

-Changing the `dtype` of a complex signal to something real is not clearly defined and thus not directly possible.
-Use the `real`, `imag`, `amplitude` or `phase` properties instead to extract the real data that is desired.
+Changing the ``dtype`` of a complex signal to something real is not clearly defined and thus not directly possible.
+Use the ``real``, ``imag``, ``amplitude`` or ``phase`` properties instead to extract the real data that is desired.

 Calculate the angle / phase / argument
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+The :py:meth:`~._signals.complex_signal.ComplexSignal.angle` function
-The :py:func:`~hyperspy.signals.ComplexSignal.angle` function can be used to calculate the angle, which is equivalent to using the `phase` property if no argument is used.
+can be used to calculate the angle, which is equivalent to using the ``phase`` property if no argument is used.
 If the data is real, the angle will be 0 for positive values and 2$\pi$ for negative values.
-If the `deg` parameter is set to `True`, the result will be given in degrees, otherwise in rad (default).
-The underlying function is the :py:func:`~numpy.angle` function.
+If the `deg` parameter is set to ``True``, the result will be given in degrees, otherwise in rad (default).
+The underlying function is the :py:func:`numpy.angle` function.
+:py:meth:`~._signals.complex_signal.ComplexSignal.angle` will return
-:py:func:`~hyperspy.signals.ComplexSignal.angle` will return an appropriate HyperSpy signal.
+an appropriate HyperSpy signal.

 Phase unwrapping
 ^^^^^^^^^^^^^^^^

+With the :py:meth:`~._signals.complex_signal.ComplexSignal.unwrapped_phase`
-With the :py:func:`~hyperspy.signals.ComplexSignal.unwrapped_phase` method the complex phase of a signal can be unwrapped and returned as a new signal.
-The underlying method is :py:func:`~skimage.restoration.unwrap`, which uses the algorithm described in :ref:`[Herraez] <Herraez>`.
+method the complex phase of a signal can be unwrapped and returned as a new signal.
+The underlying method is :py:func:`skimage.restoration.unwrap_phase`, which uses the algorithm described in :ref:`[Herraez] <Herraez>`.

 .. _complex.argand: